-Local governments will play the lead role in implementing the FTP within individual communities.
+Local governments will the play lead role implementing the FTP within individual communities.
 The strong local role reflects the importance of making transportation decisions that reflect the context, values, and needs of each community.
-Local action will help align design, engineering, operational, land use, and other decisions to improve safety, accessibility, and reliability and create transportation solutions that build stronger communities.
+Local action will help align design, engineering, operational, land use, and other decisions to improve safety, accessibility and reliability and create transportation solutions that build stronger communities.